Elizabeth Farrelly: Public speaking

 Farrelly has been invited to speak at a wide range of public events, including panels, symposia, conferences, and festivals.
 Examples include as speaker in 2004 and 2005 on "Sydney's Working Harbour" at the Working Harbour Forum in the Sydney Town Hall; in July 2007 at the Byron Bay Writers Festival; in May 2009 and 2013 at the Sydney Writers' Festival; in October 2010 and 2015 at the Festival of Dangerous Ideas in the Sydney Opera House in October 2011 at the Adelaide Festival of Ideas; in October 2012 as panellist at the University of Sydney's Sesquicentenary Colloquium Dinner, where her topic was "Dreaming Spires: Architecture and the learning game"; in 2011 and 2012 as speaker at the Art After Hours program in the Art Gallery of New South Wales; in May 2012 at the Museum of Contemporary Art Australia on "Writing Architecture"; in August 2014 as keynote speaker at the Green Buildings Conference in South Africa; in October 2015 for the year's final Utzon lecture at the University of New South Wales on "Architecture and Morality," exploring the relationship between ethics and aesthetics in architecture; in 2015 at the New Zealand Institute of Architects and on "Beauty" at the St James Institute in Sydney; in 2018 on "Architecture, cities and houses, design, the arts, planning, the environment and social commentary" at Sydney University's Sydney Centennial Symposium: "Cathedral Thinking – Designing for the Next Century".
+In April 2026, Farrelly chaired the Better Cities Initiative public forum "What Is Coming For Canada Bay?".

+Farrelly has interviewed and spoken at events by the Doing Density Better group, an organisation expressing community concern to recent housing planning changes with four key messages.
+On July 7 she spoke at the launch of the group at NSW Parliament House, attended by 27 community groups, concluding with a call for residents to advocate for housing planning policies to reflect interests of local communities.
+On July 9 Farrelly interviewed Jacqui Brosnan about the group, also the leader of Drummoyne Responsible Development Action Group for which Farrelly has been an "amazing support".